anhaidgroup/active_matcher/doc/usage-guides/usage-guide-cluster.md

 ### Step 1: Download the Datasets

 First we download the datasets from GitHub.
 Navigate to the [dblp_acm folder](https://github.com/anhaidgroup/active_matcher/tree/main/examples/data/dblp_acm) then click 'cand.parquet' and click the download icon at the top.
 Repeat this for 'gold.parquet', 'table_a.parquet', and 'table_b.parquet'.
 Now move all these into a local folder called 'dblp_acm' on each node in the cluster.
-That is, each node must have a folder with the same path and that folder must contain the above three files.
+That is, each node must have a folder with the same path and that folder must contain the above four files.

 To explain these files:
 * The files 'table_a.parquet' and 'table_b.parquet' contain the tuples of Table A and Table B, respectively.
 Our goal is to match A and B, that is, find matches between them.